-We moved here seven years ago and have established a multi-award-winning business running stylish, comfortable self-catering holiday cottages.
+We moved here nine years ago and have established a multi-award-winning business running stylish, comfortable self-catering holiday cottages.
 We live on site in the main farmhouse, where we accommodate helpxers in cosy, clean guest rooms.
 There is unrestricted internet access, and you can have your own TV if you like to watch.

 We don't use helpxers for the routine cleaning and maintenance of the holiday cottages - we have permanent local staff for that.
 Instead, you help with jobs around the farmstead, mainly gardening and painting.
-We keep chickens and ducks, a few pigs and a small flock of sheep, a dressage horse and a (retired) pony, which means you should also be willing to assist with cleaning out the animal housing if required.
+We keep chickens and ducks, a few pigs and a small flock of sheep, three horses and a (retired) pony, which means you should also be willing to assist with cleaning out the animal housing if required.
 We are happy to let you help with feeding and handling animals if you want to learn, but please don't picture yourself working with animals all day.

 We expect about 25 hours of work in return for a week of bed and full board.
 Most people have preferred to work mornings Monday to Saturday, leaving them with the afternoons to hang out and do their own thing, go exploring, or whatever.
 (The review from Jule says that she and her sister opted to help in the afternoons as well - we feel it's important to emphasise that they did this because they were really enjoying what they were doing.
 We absolutely don't expect anyone to work all the time!)
 You must be ready to work on your own some of the time; we don't ask you to do anything we aren't willing to do ourselves.